Bear v Bull Market – What’s the Difference?

 The bull market typically begins when market participants feel optimistic about the future.
 This positive outlook means participants are more willing to take on risks, believing that prices will continue to rise.
 They are therefore more likely to buy – and hold – assets.
 This alone is enough to cause prices to rise.

-Increased institutional confidence in the market also increases, and is a good measure of broader sentiment.
+Increased institutional confidence in the market also increases and is a good measure of broader sentiment.
 During the 2020 crypto bull run, for example, MicroStrategy, Tesla, and Block (previously Square) all added Bitcoin to their balance sheet, showing their own confidence in the crypto market, and also acting as a catalyst for others to feel that same confidence.

-• Greed Trumps Fear
+- Greed Trumps Fear

 This euphoria, however, can make market participants overly optimistic – and this can have an impact on our ability to rationally assess opportunities.

-For example, media coverage promoting the eye-watering gains (see: “Everyone Is Getting Hilariously Rich and You’re Not” article from NY Times at the top of the 2017 bull market), can induce feelings of intense FOMO (fear of missing out).
+For example, media coverage promoting the eye-watering gains (see: “Everyone Is Getting Hilariously Rich and You’re Not” article from the NY Times at the top of the 2017 bull market), can induce feelings of intense FOMO (fear of missing out).

 This can be observed via the Fear and Greed Index, which measures the sentiment of the market (and therefore its likelihood to make rational decisions, founded on facts rather than emotion).
 By monitoring the index, you can get a sense of whether value within the market is based on fundamentals or FOMO.
 To explain, a score edging toward 100 on this scale indicates a creep of FOMO into the decision-making process – and might allow you to draw conclusions about the current price of an asset, relative to what it’s actually worth.